-Across the three bias regimes considered, we evaluate performance under four error rates (1\%, 5\%, 10\%, and 15\%), yielding a total of 12 synthetic channel scenarios with different (bias, error) combinations.
+We first consider a fixed file size of 15~KB and evaluate DNA-MGC+ and the comparison codecs across 12 different synthetic channel scenarios, obtained by combining the three bias regimes with four error rates (1\%, 5\%, 10\%, and 15\%).
 For each scenario, we determine the minimum coverage depth required for reliable decoding for all 16 configurations of the comparison codecs, in addition to three configurations of DNA-MGC+ corresponding to target code rates of 0.50, 1.00, and 1.50~bits/nt.
 This is done by performing a binary search over coverage depths in the range~[1, 32] with a resolution of 0.25, under the reliability constraint of 50 successful decodings (with an exact match) out of 50 trials.
 The corresponding read cost is then computed by normalizing the minimum coverage depth by the associated code rate.
 Figs.~\ref{fig:silico1}d–g report, for each of the 12 scenarios, the three best-performing codecs in terms of read cost, together with their corresponding coverage depths.
-The full numerical results for all performance metrics, covering all 19 codec configurations and 12 channel scenarios, are provided in Supplementary Tables S5--7.

 The results in Figs.~\ref{fig:silico1}d--g show that the strongest performers across the synthetic channel conditions are DNA-MGC+, HEDGES, DNA-Aeon, and DNA-RS.
-In particular, DNA-MGC+ achieves the lowest read cost in 11 out of the 12 (bias, error) combinations, with the only exception occurring under the (strong bias, 1\% error rate) scenario, where the low-rate configuration of DNA-RS attains a lower read cost.
+In particular, DNA-MGC+ achieves the lowest read cost in 11 out of the 12 bias--error combinations, with the only exception occurring under strong bias at 1\% error rate, where the low-rate configuration of DNA-RS attains a lower read cost.
 Beyond read cost, DNA-MGC+ also achieves the lowest coverage depth among all codecs for error rates of 5\%, 10\%, and 15\% across all bias regimes, demonstrating that its reliability advantage persists as both dropouts and errors increase.
 Notably, under the highest error rate of 15\%, only 2 out of the 19 tested codec configurations meet the reliability constraint within the simulated coverage depth range of [1, 32].
 These two cases correspond to the low-rate configurations of HEDGES and DNA-MGC+ (see Fig.~\ref{fig:silico1}g).
 Both succeed in the no-bias and moderate-bias regimes, while DNA-MGC+ is the only codec that achieves reliable decoding under strong bias at 15\% error rate.